A Kafka client that publishes records to the Kafka cluster.

 compression_type (str) – The compression type for all data generated by the producer.
 Valid values are ‘gzip’, ‘snappy’, ‘lz4’, or None.
 Compression is of full batches of data, so the efficacy of batching will also impact the compression ratio (more batching means better compression).
 Default: None.

 retries (int) – Setting a value greater than zero will cause the client to resend any record whose send fails with a potentially transient error.
 Note that this retry is no different than if the client resent the record upon receiving the error.
-Allowing retries without setting max_in_flight_requests_per_connection to 1 will potentially change the ordering of records because if two batches are sent to a single partition, and the first fails and is retried but the second succeeds, then the records in the second batch may appear first.
+Allowing retries will potentially change the ordering of records because if two records are sent to a single partition, and the first fails and is retried but the second succeeds, then the second record may appear first.
 Default: 0.

 batch_size (int) – Requests sent to brokers will contain multiple batches, one for each partition with data available to be sent.
 A small batch size will make batching less common and may reduce throughput (a batch size of zero will disable batching entirely).
 Default: 16384